-- At certain times, the adult males of this species can be relatively abundant. - Flightless adult females mate with males through the sand. - Multiple other insect species that share habitats with Florida Scrub Dark fireflies have similar warning coloration of an orange "front and a black body, including soldier beetles, net-winged beetles, leaf beetles, lovebug flies, and false blister beetles.
+- At certain times, the adult males of this species can be relatively abundant. - Flightless adult females mate with males through the sand. - Multiple other insect species that share habitats with Florida scrub dark fireflies have similar warning coloration of an orange head or thorax and a black body, including soldier beetles, netwinged beetles, leaf beetles, lovebug flies, and false blister beetles.